-Uploads of files to Nexus fail with "broken pipe" errors visible in the client logs.
+Uploads of files to Nexus Repository 3 fail with "broken pipe" errors visible in the client logs.

 Older versions of Nexus (the 2.x series) would let the first upload complete before sending the 401 response.
 Nexus 3 will send the 401 response right away, which saves the overhead of having the client send their entire upload twice.
 Sending 401 in this case is legal, but some clients are not able to handle this correctly.
 Those clients will see the socket closed when Nexus sends it's response, and will not bother to read the reply, they will instead exit with errors.